Affine T-varieties of complexity one and locally nilpotent derivations: Locally nilpotent derivations on -varieties of complexity 1

 \subsection{Homogeneous LNDs of fiber type}

 In this subsection we consider a homogeneous LND $\partial$ on $A$ of fiber type.
-Let as before $\bar{A}=K_0[\sigma^\vee_M]$ be the affine semigroup algebra with cone $\sigma\in N_{\QQ}$ over the field $K_0$.
+Let as before $\bar{A}=K_0[\sigma^\vee_M]$ be the affine semigroup $K_0$-algebra with cone $\sigma\in N_{\QQ}$ over the field $K_0$ of rational functions of $C$.
 By Lemma \ref{LND-tensor}, $\partial$ can be extended to a homogeneous locally nilpotent $K_0$-derivation on $\bar{A}$.
 To classify homogeneous LNDs of fiber type, we will rely on the classification of homogeneous LNDs on affine semigroup algebras from the previous section.

 If $\sigma$ has no extremal ray then $\sigma=0$ and $\sigma^\vee=M_{\QQ}$.
 By Lemma \ref{fiber-negative} in this case there are no homogeneous LND of fiber type.
 So we may assume in the sequel that $\sigma$ has at least one extremal ray, say $\rho$.
 Let $\tau$ be its dual codimension 1 face, and let $S_\rho$ be as defined in Lemma \ref{convex-core}. \begin{lemma} For any $e\in S_\rho$,